Nowadays, it’s not a problem to have missing or damaged teeth. Because of denture implants, you can get your teeth back.

 So now the big question that’s probably on your mind: how much do denture implants cost?

-Generally speaking, the less implants you need, the cheaper the overall cost.
+Generally speaking, the fewer implants you need, the cheaper the overall cost.
 However, that comes with less stability in the denture.
 It’s really up to you and your dentist to find the right balance of quality and affordability.

 Fortunately, denture implants can be very comparable in price to the traditional denture options.
 Implants usually last a long time, often for your entire life, so the money you spend upfront can easily be worth it.